A Survey of Scaling in Large Language Model Reasoning: Scaling in Input Sizes

 Architectural adaptations focus on internalizing long-term dependencies within the model itself.
 This includes techniques such as augmenting attention mechanisms to better capture extended context~\cite{liu2023ring,lou2024sparser}, refining key-value cache mechanisms to optimize retrieval efficiency over long sequences~\cite{li2024scbench,liu2025chunkkv}, and modifying positional encodings to enhance length generalization~\cite{zheng2024cape,zheng2024dape}.
 While effective, these modifications require direct intervention in the model’s structure, making them impractical for proprietary or black-box API-based LLMs.

 An alternative approach is the integration of external memory modules to supplement the model’s limited native context window.
 Summarization-based methods~\cite{lu2023memochat,wang2023recursively,maharana2024evaluating,wang2024adaptive} condense past interactions into structured representations that can be efficiently retrieved during inference.
 However, fixed-granularity summarization risks fragmenting the discourse, leading to incoherent retrieval.
 To address this, recent advancements incorporate dynamic memory mechanisms that adaptively refine stored information.
 RMM~\cite{tan2025prospectretrospectreflectivememory} exemplifies this strategy by leveraging retrospective reflection to improve retrieval selection, ensuring that the model accesses the most relevant and contextually cohesive knowledge.
 Scaling memory-augmented LLMs requires balancing efficiency with contextual fidelity.
 A key challenge is mitigating memory saturation, where excessive storage of past interactions results in retrieval inefficiencies.
 Techniques such as hierarchical memory organization~\cite{shao2024scaling} and retrieval-conditioned compression~\cite{xu2023recomp} help alleviate this issue by structuring and filtering stored context dynamically.
-As research progresses, the convergence of retrieval-augmented memory with scalable long-context architectures offers a promising avenue for enabling LLMs to maintain reasoning consistency over prolonged interactions.
+As research progresses, the convergence of retrieval-augmented memory with scalable long-context architectures offers a pro\-mising avenue for enabling LLMs to maintain reasoning consistency over prolonged interactions.

+Overall, input scaling improves reasoning primarily by enriching the information available to the model, rather than by increasing the depth of intermediate reasoning or the amount of interactive refinement.
+This makes it especially effective for knowledge-intensive QA, long-context understanding, and conversational settings that depend on grounding in demonstrations, retrieved evidence, or prior interactions.
+At the same time, its gains are constrained by context quality, retrieval precision, and the model’s ability to use long inputs effectively.
+Compared with later dimensions such as reasoning steps and reasoning rounds, the main bottleneck of input scaling is not insufficient inference depth, but whether the added context is relevant, well-structured, and accessible at the right time.